eazar001/cl-lzw/README.md

 ## Additional notes
 As this is not meant to be a perfect implementation of LZW, currently only 8-bit input files are supported for input.
 Also, smaller files may actually increase in size, as this algorithm mainly works on exploiting pattern redundancy over larger files.
-In particular this tends to excel with large text files, TIF files, BMP, etc. The current implementation has not be fine-tuned to work properly with GIF files, although they will encode and decode properly.
+In particular this tends to excel with large text files, TIF files, BMP, etc.

 ## Usage
 ```